 Well what a weekend, after finishing our 2015 season, Craig and I took time out to celebrate our 10th Wedding anniversary and went on a little trip to Paris.
 We, of course, had the obligatory photos of ourselves in front of the Eiffel tower.
 It was actually back in May that we had our wedding anniversary, but with so many other weddings and events to be a part of it is only now that we took the time out to mark the occasion.
 It was on the flight back that I was sat next to a lady who had her notebook out typing away, intrigue got the better of me and I wondered if she was writing a blog?
 But no it turned out that she was writing down all of her plans for her forthcoming wedding.
 On the list was a time schedule nothing unusual there, a list of do’s but interestingly she had a list of don’ts.
 There was a couple of things that stood out to me on this list but the biggest one was no wedding film.

-When Craig and I married 10 years ago we asked a relative who was handy with their camcorder to capture the day, we now have a lovely 1 hour dvd collecting dust that we have watched once, we have not even endured the kids to watch it!!
-But is this still everyones perception of a wedding video?
+When Craig and I married back in 2005 we asked a relative who was handy with their camcorder to capture the day.
+We now have a lovely 1-hour DVD collecting dust that we have watched only a handful of times, we have not even endured the kids to watch it!!
+But is this still everyone’s perception of a wedding film?

 Have a look at Lara Elliott’s work here, this gorgeous video is 2 minutes and 33 seconds long!!
 I also know that it captures a rare moment of a smile that is very rarely caught on camera from one of the fathers of the groom!

-After seeing these would a wedding video still be on your don’t list?
+After seeing these would a wedding film still be on your don’t list?

 Videography Credit to;